6 easy steps to optimise your Google Shopping feed

 Step 4: Ensure categories and GTINs are used correctly

 Google carries out continual assessments of all Merchant Centre data feeds.
 This means they need to be approved if they are to be used on Google Shopping.
-Ads which don’t get approved waste time and money without capturing your customer demand.
+Ads that don’t get approved waste time and money without capturing your customer demand.
 This ultimately results in lost clicks, and consequently, lost sales — which no one wants!

 So, how can you put the odds in your favour?
 One option is to make sure that all of your listed products have a GTIN (Global Trade Item Number).
 This can increase your conversion rate by as much as 20 per cent when compared to ads without GTINs.